 Thoughts about Panda:

 If you were affected by the Panda algorithm and are trying to recover, follow all the above steps.
-It might take some time before Google will re-crawl and re-index your website, but once it does, you might get lucky and get back your lost traffic.
+It might take some time before Google will re-crawl and re-index your website and you will see your traffic back.